Dean Phillips

 Phillips was first elected in 2018, defeating six-term Republican incumbent Erik Paulsen.
-He became the first Democrat to win the seat in 60 years, and was reelected twice by comfortable margins.
+He became the first Democrat to win the seat in sixty years, and was reelected twice by comfortable margins.
 In November 2023, Phillips announced that he would not run for another term.
 Phillips was considered a moderate Democrat and briefly co-chaired the House Democratic Policy and Communications Committee.

-Despite consistently voting in support of President Joe Biden's policy positions, Phillips challenged him for the Democratic Party nomination in the 2024 U.S. presidential election.
+Despite consistently voting in support of President Joe Biden's policy positions, Phillips challenged him for the Democratic Party nomination in the 2024 presidential election.
 Running a long-shot campaign centered around providing younger leadership, he received four delegates to the 2024 Democratic National Convention, the second-most of any candidate in the primaries, making him the runner-up to Biden.

 Early life, education, and career

 Phillips was born to DeeDee (Cohen) and Artie Pfefer in Saint Paul, Minnesota, in 1969.
 His father was killed in the Vietnam War six months after Phillips was born, making him a Gold Star Son.
 His mother married Eddie Phillips, heir to the Phillips Distilling Company and the son of advice columnist Pauline Phillips (popularly known as Dear Abby), in 1972.
 Eddie adopted Dean, who took the last name Phillips.
 He was raised Jewish.

 In the early 1970s, Phillips moved from Saint Paul to Edina.
 He attended The Blake School.
 In the summer of 1989, Phillips interned for Senator Patrick Leahy on Capitol Hill, an experience that helped inspire his own public service 30 years later.
 Phillips attended Brown University, where he served as consul (president) of the Sigma Chi fraternity, Beta Nu chapter.
 He graduated in 1991.
 Phillips worked for bicycle equipment startup InMotion for two years before joining his family's business Phillips Distilling Company, where he served in multiple positions in rectifying, production, sales, and marketing management.
-He completed his Master of Business Administration at the University of Minnesota's Carlson School of Management in 2000, after which he was named president and CEO of the Company.
+He completed his Master of Business Administration at the University of Minnesota's Carlson School of Management in 2000, after which he was named president and CEO of the company.